learn-co-curriculum/python-p4-authenticating-users-lab/README.md

 You can work on this lab by running the tests with `pytest -x`.
 It will also be helpful to see what's happening during the request/response cycle by running the app in the browser.
-You can run the Rails server with:
+You can run the Flask server with:

 ```console
 $ python app.py